cvivek07/travel-sdk/docs/DEVELOPMENT.md

 To create a commit that always complies you can create it using `yarn run commit`.
 This will guide you through creating a compliant ommit message.

+## Analytics

+Metrics of the SDK are collected using [Google Analytics](https://developers.google.com/analytics/devguides/collection/android/v4) Legacy (not GA4).
+The rationale for this is:

+- We can't use Firebase Analytics since it only works with 1 Firebase App, and analytics would go to the host Firebase App.
+- GA4 for mobile forces you to use Firebase

+Analytics Account Id: `211766096`.
+Contact miguel@travenues (or rajnish@travenues) for access if needed.

 ## Release a new version

 To release a new version: